 Kyo-ya Management Company, Ltd.

 With 37 years of experience in the hospitality industry, Jason joined the Royal Hawaiian Hotel in 1987 as an information systems manager to the Kyo-ya/Sheraton Hotels.
 He advanced through various operational departments and led improvement projects eventually being appointed as the General Manager, Support Services, Starwood Hotels and Resorts Waikiki for his last 6 years until leaving to join Kyo-ya in 2009.
 Jason serves as Kyo-ya’s vice president, Administration, Labor and Community Relations.
 His responsibilities are aligned with and perpetuates Kyo-ya’s core values of taking care of its employees, supporting and doing what is right for the community, and maintaining the long term legacy and stewardship of its assets.

-Commissioner Jennifer Potter began her term with the Hawaii Public Utilities Commission in July 2018 for a term to expire June 30, 2024.
-Jennifer was previously a faculty member at the Hawaii Natural Energy Institute (HNEI).
-Prior to joining HNEI, Jennifer was a Sr. Scientific Engineering Associate at Lawrence Berkeley National Laboratory.
+Jennifer Potter currently serves as Director of Regulatory Innovation at Strategen Consulting.
+She previously served as a commissioner with the Hawaii Public Utilities Commission for four years.
+Prior to her role at the PUC, she was a faculty member at the Hawaii Natural Energy Institute (HNEI) and a Sr. Scientific Engineering Associate at Lawrence Berkeley National Laboratory.
 Preceding her stint in academia, Jennifer worked for Sacramento Municipal Utility District and Roseville Electric as a Principal Forecaster, Project Manager, and Enterprise Performance Manager.
 Jennifer has a Master of Science in Public Policy and Management from Carnegie Mellon University and a Bachelor of Arts in Economics and International Studies from Southern Oregon University.